SanjayRajR/Mean_Bank_Crud/README.md

        3. nodemon app.js
  If installed correctly, a successful message will be displayed and node js server will be running on http://localhost:3000

-   In Terminal 2
+   In terminal 2
        1. cd angular9
        2. npm install
        3. ng serve -o

-  If installed correctly, the angular server will be running on http://localhost:4200
+ If installed correctly, a successful message will be displayed and node js server will be running on http://localhost:4200